Eronmmer/twitter-clone-api/readme.md

 ## Usage

-Go to the `.sample.env` file in the root directory and create your own `.evn` file.
+Go to the `.sample.env` file in the root directory and create your own `.env` file.

 **Install dependencies:**